yugabyte/yugabyte-db/docs/content/latest/releases/whats-new/_index.md

 ### Transactional distributed backups

-YugabyteDB now supports distributed backup and restore of YSQL databases. [#1139](https://github.com/yugabyte/yugabyte-db/issues/1139) and [#3849](https://github.com/yugabyte/yugabyte-db/issues/3849)
+YugabyteDB now supports [distributed backup and restore of YSQL databases](../../manage/backup-restore/snapshot-ysql/), including backup of all tables in a database. [#1139](https://github.com/yugabyte/yugabyte-db/issues/1139) and [#3849](https://github.com/yugabyte/yugabyte-db/issues/3849)

-### Online index builds
+### Online index backfills

 - YugabyteDB can now build indexes on non-empty tables while online, without failing other concurrent writes.
-When you add a new index to a table that is already populated with data, you can now use the YSQL [`CREATE INDEX`](../../api/ysql/commands/ddl_create_index) statement and the YCQL [CREATE INDEX](../../api/ycql/ddl_create_index) statement to enable building these indexes in an online manner, without requiring downtime.
+When you add a new index to a table that is already populated with data, you can now use the YSQL [`CREATE INDEX`](../../api/ysql/commands/ddl_create_index/#semantics) statement to enable building these indexes in an online manner, without requiring downtime.
 For details how online backfill of indexes works, see the [Online Index Backfill](https://github.com/yugabyte/yugabyte-db/blob/master/architecture/design/online-index-backfill.md) design document.
-- To backfill an index while online, set the `yb-tserver` [`--ysql_disable_index_backfill`](../../reference/configuration/yb-tserver/#ysql-disable-index-backfill) flag to `false` when starting YB-TServers.
-Note: Do not use this flag in a production cluster yet -- this is a beta feature.
-For details on how online index backfill works, see [Online Index Backfill](https://github.com/yugabyte/yugabyte-db/blob/master/architecture/design/online-index-backfill.md)
+- Backfilling an index while online is disable by default.
+To enable online index backfilling, set the `yb-tserver` [`--ysql_disable_index_backfill`](../../reference/configuration/yb-tserver/#ysql-disable-index-backfill) flag to `false` when starting YB-TServers.
+Note: Do not use this flag in a production cluster yet.
+For details on how this works, see [Online Index Backfill](https://github.com/yugabyte/yugabyte-db/blob/master/architecture/design/online-index-backfill.md)

 ### Colocated tables

-Database-level colocation for YSQL, which started as a beta feature in the 2.1 release, is now generally available in the 2.2 release.
+Database-level colocation for YSQL, which started as a beta feature in the 2.1 release, is **now generally available** in the 2.2 release.
 Traditional RDBMS modeling of parent-child relationships as foreign key constraints can lead to high-latency `JOIN` queries in a geo-distributed SQL database.
-This is because the tablets (or shards) containing the child rows may be hosted in nodes, availability zones, and regions different from the tablets containing the parent rows.
-Using colocated tables lets a single tablet be shared across all tables.
-Colocation can also be at the overall database level where all tables of a single database are located in the same tablet and hence are managed by the same Raft group.
-Note that tables that do not want to reside in the overall database’s tablet because of the expectation of large data volume can override the feature at table creation time and hence get independent tablets for themselves.
+This is because the tablets (or shards) containing the child rows might be hosted in nodes, availability zones, and regions different from the tablets containing the parent rows.
+By using [colocated tables](../../architecture/docdb-sharding/colocated-tables), you can let a single tablet be shared across all tables.
+Colocation can also be at the overall database level, where all tables of a single database are located in the same tablet and managed by the same Raft group.
+Note that tables that you do not want to reside in the overall database’s tablet because of the expectation of large data volume can override the feature at table creation time and hence get independent tablets for themselves.

-The natural question to ask is what happens when the “colocation” tablet containing all the tables of a database becomes too big and starts impacting performance?
-The answer lies in automatic tablet splitting (now available in beta).
+What happens when the “colocation” tablet containing all the tables of a database becomes too large and starts impacting performance?
+Check out [automatic tablet splitting [BETA]](#automatic-tablet-splitting-beta).

 ### Deferred constraints on foreign keys

 Foreign keys in YSQL now support the [DEFERRABLE INITIALLY IMMEDIATE](../../../api/ysql/commands/ddl_create_table/#foreign-key) and [DEFERRABLE INITIALLY DEFERRED](../../../api/ysql/commands/ddl_create_table/#foreign-key) clauses.
 Work on deferring additional constraints, including those for primary keys, is in progress.

 Application developers often declare constraints that their data must obey, leaving it to relational databases to enforce the rules.
 The end result is simpler application logic, lower error probability, and higher developer productivity.
 Automatic constraint enforcement is a powerful feature that should be leveraged whenever possible.
 There are times, however, when you need to temporarily defer enforcement.
 An example is during the data load of a relational schema where there are cyclic foreign key dependencies.
 Data migration tools usually defer the enforcement of foreign key dependencies to the end of a transaction by which data for all foreign keys would ideally be present.
 This should also allow YSQL to power Django apps.

 ### yugabyted for single-node clusters

 The `yugabyted` server is now out of beta for single-node deployments.
 New users can start using YugabyteDB without needing to understand the underlying architectures acts as a parent server, reducing the need to understand data management by YB-TServers and metadata management by YB-Masters.
-A new user interface (similar to the Yugabyte Platform Console) displays a richer data placement map and metrics dashboard.

-See it in action by following the updated Quick start.
-For details, see `yugabyted` in the Reference section.
+See it in action by following the updated [Quick start](../../quick-start).
+For details, see [`yugabyted`](../../reference/configuration/yugabyted) in the Reference section.

-### [Beta] Automatic tablet splitting
+### Automatic tablet splitting [BETA]

-- YugabyteDB now supports automatic tablet splitting, changing the number of tablets (resharding of data) at runtime.
+- YugabyteDB now supports automatic tablet splitting, resharding your data by changing the number of tablets at runtime.
 For details, see [Automatic Resharding of Data with Tablet Splitting]https://github.com/yugabyte/yugabyte-db/blob/master/architecture/design/docdb-automatic-tablet-splitting.md). [#1004](https://github.com/yugabyte/yugabyte-db/issues/1004), [#1461](https://github.com/yugabyte/yugabyte-db/issues/1461), and [#1462](https://github.com/yugabyte/yugabyte-db/issues/1462)
-- You can use the new `yb-tserver` [`--tablet_split_size_threshold_bytes`](../../reference/configuration/yb-tserver/#tablet-split-size-threshold-bytes) flag that enables dynamic tablet splitting when tablets reach the specified size (in bytes).
+- To enable dynamic tablet splitting, use the new `yb-tserver` [`--tablet_split_size_threshold_bytes`](../../reference/configuration/yb-tserver/#tablet-split-size-threshold-bytes) flag to specify the size when tablets should split.

 ### TPC-C benchmarking

 New results are now available for benchmarking the performance of the YSQL API using the TPC-C suite.
-For the new TPC-C results and details on performing your own benchmark tests, see [TPC-C](../../benchmark/tpcc-sql)
+For the new TPC-C results and details on performing your own benchmark tests to evaluate YugabyteDB, see [TPC-C](../../benchmark/tpcc-ysql/).

 ### Other notable changes